Blog / Math Learning / IQ Test for 10 & 12 Year Olds: Basics, Questions, Scores

 Evaluate their test performance based on effort level as well.
 Since IQ scores compare against age group averages, the 50th percentile is “normal” by definition, not bad.
 Scores below 20% might raise concerns, but anxiety, low motivation, illness or lack of rest on test day could also cause results that seem unexpectedly low.

 Part 6.
-What Impacts IQ Scores?
+What Impacts IQ Scores for 12 Year Olds?

 Childhood IQ remains quite stable year over year, increasing gradually with brain development.
 Still, many factors shape IQ testing performance, including: